 The British Board of Film Classification (BBFC) explained their modern day thinking about scenes that haven't worried anyone for the last 27 years:

 The BBFC's Guidelines at PG state there may be Mild sex references and innuendo only.
 The film contains a number of sex references, both verbal and visual, that exceed this allowance.
-Most notable is a scene in which it is implied
+Most notable is a scene in which it is implied that a ghost

-a bed with a man and tells him: I want you inside me.
+with a man and tells him: I want you inside me.

 The BBFC also point out the 12A rating didn't exist in 1984: